 If your current car's relatively new and there's damage to the bodywork, you should think about getting it repaired as this could affect its part exchange value.
 This isn't necessary with older or cheaper cars, as repair costs will often outweigh the difference in value.

 Before driving to the dealership, give your car a thorough wash on the outside and a good clean and vacuum on the inside.
 A gleaming car's far more attractive to dealers and will help you get the highest part exchange value.

-If the dealer is offering you a run-out model (one that the manufacturer will replace or update shortly), be sure that it is at a knock-down price.
-Second-hand buyers waiting for the new style mean that these older models, normally with design and engineering well-honed, sell at reduced prices.
+Never agree to pay the asking price for a car straight away — always negotiate.
+If the dealer's offering you a run-out model (one that the manufacturer's replacing or updating soon), be sure that it's at a knock-down price.
+Second-hand buyers waiting for the new style mean's these older models, normally with design and engineering well-honed, sell at reduced prices.

-By being clear that you know the value of both vehicles and are looking for the best deal available, no matter which dealership it is from, you show that you will simply go elsewhere if the dealer's best offer does not please you.
-They will normally be willing to improve on their first offer, and will be especially keen to do so for someone who knows a good deal and is willing to take their business to another car showroom.
+If you're clear you know the value of both cars and are looking for the best deal — no matter which dealership it's from — the dealers will know you'll simply go elsewhere if their offer isn't good enough.
+They'll normally be willing to budge on their first offer, and will be especially keen to do so if they know you're well-informed and ready to take your business to another showroom.

 If what the dealer is offering you isn't anywhere near what you were expecting, be prepared to walk away.
 There are plenty of other dealerships out there, and you might even decide that it's worth the time selling privately in order to get the best deal.